THE DOVER WAR MEMORIAL PROJECT

 King, L. T.

-Lewis King died on 31st August 1916.
+Lewis King died on 31 August 1916.
 He was fatally gassed in action.
-The report, from the Dover Express, reads, "From the letter of a comrade to the widow it appears that he gave his life for the men in his charge.
-It became necessary for them to put on their gas helmets, and he, noticing that some of the fellows were having a bit of trouble in putting them on, he, instead of putting his own on properly, simply threw it over his head, and then assisted the rest of the men to get ready, and while he was doing this the gas came over and some finding its way under his helmet, began to choke him.
+The report from the Dover Express reads, "From the letter of a comrade to the widow it appears that he gave his life for the men in his charge.
+It became necessary for them to put on their gas helmets, and he, noticing that some of the fellows were having a bit of trouble in putting them on, he, instead of putting his own on properly, simply threw it over his head, and then assisted the rest of the men to get ready, and while he was doing this the gas came over and some finding its way under his helmet, began to choke him

-James Hughes Kirton, M/8202, was a 3rd Class Electrical Artificer in the Royal Navy, last serving at the HMS Tarlair, a shore base at Aberdour in Scotland.
-He was 27 when he died from pneumonia on 9th November 1918.
-He is buried at St James, with his son David on the right.
+James Hughes Kirton, M/8202, was a 3rd Class Electrical Artificer in the Royal Navy, last serving at the HMS Tarlair a shore base at Aberdour in Scotland.
+He was born on 7 November 1881 at Kilburn, and was 27 when he died from pneumonia on 9 November 1918 at the Naval Hospital, South Queensbury, Edinburgh.
+He is buried at St James with his son David on the right, K V 22

-His parents were the late Mr and Mrs William Kirton, from London.
-His wife was Mrs Violet Kathleen Kirton, from 20 Marine Parade, Dover.
-Their sons, David and James Kirton, lost their lives in World War II.
+His parents were the late Mr and Mrs William Kirton from London.
+His wife was Mrs Violet Kathleen Kirton from 20 Marine Parade, Dover, who at the time of his death was at 7 Manse Street, Aberdour, Fifeshire.
+Their sons David and James Kirton lost their lives in World War II

 Kirkwood, G. F.

-George Felix Kirkwood, 12064, was a Private in The Buffs, 2nd battalion.
-He died when he was 19 on 27 March 1920, at Gibralter, and is buried ther in the North Front cemetery, B 4718.
+George Felix Kirkwood, 12064, was a Private in The Buffs 2nd battalion.
+He died from influenza when he was 19 on 27 March 1920 at Gibralter and is buried there in the North Front Cemetery.
+B 4718

 In